cotterman/Astro250_Python-for-Data-Scientists/hw04-mlearning-cotterman/README.txt

 ##### Guide for running programs for hw04 ####################################
 ##############################################################################

-#I assume the following folder structure:
+#To successfully run my script, you should have the following folder structure:
     #You are running python from the directory that contains classify_images.py
     #Your pwd also contains a folder called "50_categories" which contains the
         training data